Quantum-Software-Development/Torus-Quantum-Magnetic-Field/README.md

 plt.show()
 ```

-Finally, plt.show() displays the plot with the torus on the screen.
+Finally, plt.show() displays the following plot with the torus on the screen.

 This script is a practical application of mathematical concepts in computer graphics and can be used for educational purposes or in simulations that require a visual representation of a torus.
 If you have any more questions or need further clarification, feel free to ask!